-Employment of postsecondary education administrators is projected to grow 8 percent from 2020 to 2030, about as fast as the average for all occupations.
+Overall employment of college administrators is projected to grow 7 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is about as fast as the average growth rate for all occupations.

 People will continue to seek college education to accomplish their career goals.
 As more people enter colleges and universities, more college administrators will be needed to serve the needs of these additional students.

 College administrators typically need at least a master’s degree.
 However, at smaller colleges or community college, a bachelor’s degree may be sufficient.
 Degrees can be in a variety of disciplines, such as social work, accounting, or marketing.

 Provosts and deans often must have a Ph.D.
 Some provosts and deans begin their careers as professors and later move into administration.
 These administrators have doctorates in the field in which they taught.
 Other provosts and deans have a Ph.D. in higher education or a related field.